sloretz/ros_oci_images/CONTRIBUTING.md

 The file `common.py` has some common utilities that can be imported by adjacent scripts.
 The propper way to do this would be to create a python package where the other scripts become entrypoints, but I'm too lazy to do that.

-The file `build_images.py` invokes buildah to create all images for one ROS distro.
+The file `build_images.py` invokes buildah to create all binary images for one ROS distro.
 Inside it is hardcoded knowledge of what architectures are supported by each ROS distro.
 It also has the option to push images to github packages.
 When pushing images, each image is built and then pushed one at a time to avoid rate limiting on pushing images.
 Run `./scripts/build_images.py --help` to see what options it takes.

+The file `build_dev_container_images.py` invokes buildah to create the dev container images.
+It creates dev container images for ROS 2 development on Ubuntu Jammy and Noble.
+Run `./scripts/build_dev_container_images.py` to see what options it takes.

 The file `test_images.py` invokes podman to run commands in all images for one ROS distro.
 Inside it is another hardcoded copy of the knowledge of what architectures are supported by each ROS distro.